Split your finances with your former-spouse and legally protect yourself from any future claims

 When should I apply for a consent order?

 You can only apply to the court to approve a consent order once you have started the divorce and reached the conditional order stage.
 Financial disclosure from you and your former spouse is needed to start the consent order process.
-It takes three to four weeks to draft your consent order for submission to the court.
-Ideally, you want to start the consent order process at least six weeks before your conditional order date to ensure that all documents are ready for signing so they can be submitted to the court when you receive your conditional order.
+It takes four weeks to draft your consent order for submission to the court.
+Ideally, you want to start the consent order process at least four weeks before your conditional order date to ensure that all documents are ready for signing so they can be submitted to the court when you receive your conditional order.

 Do we have to provide financial disclosure of assets that we aren’t splitting?